LocalKinAI/localkin-service-audio/README.md

 }
 ```

-**Adding a new model to OllamaAudio takes less than 30 seconds!** ⚡🎉
+**Adding a new model to LocalKin Service Audio takes less than 30 seconds!** ⚡🎉

 ### 📊 **Model Addition Statistics**